Therese Neumann: Stigmata

+Doctors directly observed the blood streaming from her wounds during her ecstasies, and confirmed that it was human blood by examining it under a microscope.
+H. W. Hynek concluded that "the evidence effectively disposes of any idea of fraud, and of any supposition that it is animal blood used in artificial wounds."
+Gottfried Ewald also conceded that they could not be explained by conscious fraud, and suggested that they may be caused by a poorly understood psychological mechanism.
+In a 2008 review article, Seidl agreed that the stigmata bled spontaneously and could not have been self-inflicted.
+Like Ewald, he suggested that they might be psychosomatic in origin.

 On 22–23 March 1928, Neumann's stigmata claims were investigated at her home by a group of observers, including bishops and physicians.
 Professor Martini, the director of the University Hospital Bonn, observed Neumann and wrote a report about her stigmata.
 He found her behaviour suspicious, as the blood would only appear from her wounds when he was asked to leave the room.
 According to Martini:

 "The fact that two or three times the observers were made to go out just at the moment when a fresh effusion of blood evidently came to cover the wounds arouses the suspicion, on the contrary, that during this time something happened which needed to be hidden from observation.
 It was for the same reason that I disliked her frequent manipulations behind the raised coverings."

 A psychoanalytic study of Neumann has suggested that her stigmata resulted from post-traumatic stress symptoms expressed in unconscious self-mutilation through abnormal autosuggestibility.